Social mobility: Influence of intelligence and education

 Social status attainment and therefore social mobility in adulthood are of interest to psychologists, sociologists, political scientists, economists, epidemiologists and many more.
 The reason behind the interest is because it indicates access to material goods, educational opportunities, healthy environments, and economic growth.

-Researchers did a study that encompassed a wide range of data of individuals in lifetime (in childhood and during mid-adulthood).
-Most of the Scottish children which were born in 1921 participated in the Scottish Mental Survey 1932, which was conducted under the auspices of the Scottish Council for Research in Education (SCRE) and obtained the data of psychometric intelligence of Scottish pupils.
+In Scotland, a long range study examined individuals in childhood and mid-adulthood.
+Most Scottish children born in 1921 participated in the Scottish Mental Survey 1932, conducted by the Scottish Council for Research in Education (SCRE) It obtained the data of psychometric intelligence of Scottish pupils.
 The number of children who took the mental ability test (based on the Moray House tests) was 87,498.
 They were between age 10 and 11.
 The tests covered general, spatial and numerical reasoning.

 At midlife period, a subset of the subjects participated in one of the studies, which were large health studies of adults and were carried out in Scotland in the 1960s and 1970s.
 The particular study they took part in was the collaborative study of 6022 men and 1006 women, conducted between 1970 and 1973 in Scotland.
 Participants completed a questionnaire (participant's address, father's occupation, the participant's own first regular occupation, the age of finishing full-time education, number of siblings, and if the participant was a regular car driver) and attended a physical examination (measurement of height).
 Social class was coded according to the Registrar General's Classification for the participant's occupation at the time of screening, his first occupation and his father's occupation.
 Researchers separated into six social classes were used.

 A correlation and structural equation model analysis was conducted.
 In the structural equation models, social status in the 1970s was the main outcome variable.
 The main contributors to education (and first social class) were father's social class and IQ at age 11, which was also found in a Scandinavian study.
 This effect was direct and also mediated via education and the participant's first job.